Climate Viticulture Newsletter - 2022 March

 < Back to Climate Viticulture Newsletter

-This is the March 2021 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to winegrape growing in Arizona and New Mexico.
+This is the March 2022 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to wine grape growing in Arizona.

 A Recap of February Temperature and Precipitation

 Monthly average temperatures were within 2 °F of the 1991-2020 normal for the western half of the state (light green and yellow areas on map), whereas they were 2 to 6 °F below normal for the eastern half (dark green and blue areas on map).
 In comparison, monthly temperatures in February last year were within 3 °F of the 1981-2010 normal for almost all of the state.

 It was yet another relatively dry month for Arizona this dormant season.
 Monthly precipitation totals were less than 50 % of the 1991-2020 normal for much of the state (red and dark red areas on map).
 For many growers in these areas, this meant about 0.5 inches measured.
 Some locations close to the Mogollon Rim and on the Colorado Plateau in the northeastern part of the state fared somewhat better, with totals between 50 and 100 % (dark orange, light orange, and yellow areas on map).
 Overall, conditions were similar to those in February 2021, when rain and snow amounts were less than 50 % of the 1981-2010 normal for almost all of Arizona.

 Combining these February figures with average temperatures and precipitation totals from November, December, and January nudged conditions further back from the warm-and-dry extreme set in winter 2017-2018.
 However, we still continue on the warm and dry sides of normal this dormant season, and still are affected by a La Niña event.
 More on both of these in following sections.

 The Outlook for March Temperature and Precipitation